Tim55667757/TKSBrokerAPI/README_EN.md

         #     - if the buyers volumes in the DOM are at least 10% higher than the sellers volumes, then buy 1 share on the market
         #       and place the take profit as a stop order 3% higher than the current buy price with expire in 1 hour;

-        # Checks if instrument is in portfolio:
+        # Checks if instrument (defined by it's `ticker`) is in portfolio:
         isInPortfolio = trader.IsInPortfolio(portfolio)  # TKSBrokerAPI: https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.IsInPortfolio

         if not isInPortfolio:
             uLogger.info("Ticker [{}]: no current open positions with that instrument, checking opens rules...".format(trader.ticker))

-            # Getting instrument's data and it currency:
+            # Getting instrument's data and its currency:
             rawIData = trader.SearchByTicker(requestPrice=False, showInfo=False, debug=False)  # TKSBrokerAPI: https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.SearchByTicker
             iCurr = rawIData["currency"]  # currency of current instrument